Montesquieu on Anacyclosis

 There are two other major topics here that we wish to point out.

 The first, is that Montesquieu correctly notices the effect of bad voters in democracy.
 This should be a recurring theme from our historical sources at this point, but he specifically addresses the problem in a fuller extent.
 This gives us a couple of important lessons.
 First, those who have the highest say in voting must be those who contribute the most, to avoid the issues of problematic voters.
-This is the platform for our contributor voting system called “stakeholder voting”.
+This is the platform for our contributor voting system called “contributor voting”.
 Non-contributors must be limited, to limit their potential corruption.
 Secondly, the politicians must never be put in a position where they are incentivized for short-term gain to avoid corrupt acts.
 They must never have a strong incentive to “buy out” votes of non-contributors.
 Their positions must be somewhat similar to the positions of a rule by few, so they are more interested in effective ruling than they are in keeping their power through the use of corruption, mobs, or low-information voters.
 We accomplish this through our Mark system.

 The second topic is on equality.
 The nation cannot sustain itself if it becomes too inequal, because then it would become a rule by few.
 This is offset by our tackling of elites, especially of the isolated class.
 But the problem is just as bad if looked at inversely.
 If the nation becomes too equal, then merit will take a backseat and despotism arises.
 This means that equality must be thoroughly rejected and shut down, which is a component of our cultural baseline.